sowada23/Defense-AI-Assurance-Reviewer/README.md

 - Integer score fields and valid ranges.
 - Valid `Decision` values.

-The validator safely coerces integer-like floats, such as `7.0`, to integers.
-It does not coerce ambiguous values such as string scores.
+The validator safely coerces integer-like floats, such as `7.0`, and valid rating strings, such as `7/10` or `3.5/4`, into the integer schema used internally.
+It does not coerce ambiguous values such as plain string scores like `"7"`.

 ### `compare_reviewers.py`